Health Care and Transportation Attorney at Erickson & Sederstrom, P.C.

 Health law classes address topics such as private insurance and state/federal health care payment systems, fraud and abuse within those systems, and the plethora of laws applicable to those systems.
 There may be one or two classes that address medical malpractice topics, but such concerns are usually outside the purview of health law.

 It is important to understand that health law is an industry practice.
 That means that there are – or may be, and therefore you need to check – health laws applicable to almost every other area of law.
 To illustrate, someone may be at law school thinking “jeez, I’d love to be a [certain type of] lawyer” (e.g., real estate, estate planning, litigation, mergers and acquisitions, employment, criminal defense, prosecutorial, etc.) and not realize that there may be opportunities in the field of health law for lawyers with those types of interest.
 Health care is a huge industry and the regulations applicable to it certainly aren’t going to shrink anytime soon.
-Having a health law certificate with your JD can open many doors in the complex practice of health law.
+Having a health law concentration with your JD can open many doors in the complex practice of health law.